This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Act prohibits horizontal and vertical agreements between enterprises where an agreement has the object or effect of significantly preventing, restricting or distorting competition in any market for goods or services.

-In particular, the Act lists the following horizontal agreements that are deemed to have an anti-competitive object, including an agreement that has the object to:
+In particular, the Act deems the following horizontal agreements to have an anti-competitive object if the agreement has the object to:

 - fix, directly or indirectly, a purchase or selling price or any other trading conditions;